InstituteforDiseaseModeling/synthpops/docs/overview.md

 The first step in producing a synthetic population is to construct the pool of people (ages and sexes).
 The core implementation is in `synthpops.get_age_sex_n` and this is called via `synthpops.get_usa_age_sex_n` which additionally loads data files for the USA from disk.

+## Instantiating households

+The first step in producing a synthetic population is to construct households with individuals of different ages living together.
+The core implementation is in `synthpops.generate_all_households` which is called in `synthpops.generate_synthetic_population`.
 The inputs required for this step are:

-**Age bracket distribution** specifying the proportion of people in age bins.
+**Age bracket distribution** specifying the distribution of people in age bins for the location.
 For example:

 	age_bracket , percent
 	0_4         , 0.0594714358950416